 10:00 PM – 11:00 PM – Quiet time, reading, homework.

 Many rehabs offer comprehensive services, which can include employment training and other support services.
 Often, people need help with legal counsel or to navigate social services.
-Research shows that rehabs can be modified to treat individuals with special needs, including adolescents, women, homeless individuals, people with s
+Research shows that rehabs can be modified to treat individuals with special needs, including adolescents, women, homeless individuals, people with severe mental disorders, and individuals in the criminal justice system.

 Stages of Treatment